 Deep drop helps shooters to shoot the ball more accurately.
 Shallow drops help midfielders to tackle the lacrosse ball with great speed and accuracy.

 The sidewall is a part that connects the scoop and the pocket.
 You can choose between fully flexible to fully rigid sidewalls for your lacrosse head.

 If you are a defender, choose a stiff sidewall.
 Stiff sidewalls provide enough strength for instant throwbacks.
 If you are a midfielder, flexible sidewall allows great handling and agility during tough battles.

 The pocket is the destination of the lacrosse ball in the lacrosse stick.
 It’s the bottom of the head, where the ball sits.
 The pocket is made of strings.
-Professional players choose to apply desired tension and travel.
+Professional players choose to apply the desired tension and travel.
 Beginners use to go with pre-strung heads.

 Defenders can choose a wide pocket.
 Wide pockets ensure more possibility to block the ball.
 But remember, wide pockets are less accurate for shots.

-Attackers should go with narrow and shallow pocket.
+Attackers should go with a narrow and shallow pocket.
 A narrow pocket allows more accuracy for rapid shots.

 The offset is the gradual distance variation from the top of the head until the pocket.
 A proper offset allows easy ball retention.

 Higher offset helps beginners, keeping the pocket far behind.
 This enables easy cradling and ball retention.
 Professional players may choose offset based on their play style.

 - Top Lacrosse Sticks for Attack